 hipster bunny in a bottle

-The bottle design seemed to be a bit upscale for this price level.
-It reminded me less of Russian Standard and more of a hipsterified version of Belvedere or The Goose, with the ground glass body and the Hefner-evoking bunny on the label.
-I’d give it an 8/10.
+The bottle design seemed to be a bit elaborate for this price level.
+It reminded me less of Russian Standard and more of a hipster version of Belvedere or the Goose, with the ground glass body and the playboy-evoking bunny on the label.

 But it’s the taste that really counts, and this is where Spring Vodka gets interesting.

-when vodka and Chinese liquor have a beautiful baby
+Spring Vodka is when vodka and baijiu have a baby

 So how about the aftertaste?
 Well, it’s a bit similar.
-When you breathe out through your nose after having Spring Vodka, there is something deeply aromatic filling your head, something that you wouldn’t expect in a vodka.
+When you breathe out through your nose after having Spring Vodka, there is a rich aroma filling your head, something that you wouldn’t expect in a vodka.
 Of course it doesn’t quite taste like Chinese liquor, either.
 Instead it’s more of a very balmy mix.
-I found it awesome (10/10).
+I found it awesome.

-Overall, Spring Vodka is definitely worth a try if you want something that is: new, interesting, sophisticated, tasty.
-A 9.0.
+Overall, Spring Vodka is definitely worth a try if you want something that is new, interesting, sophisticated, and tasty.